nan-gogh/Metroid-Prime-4-Routing-Tool/README.md

-# Metroid Prime 4: Beyond - Sol Valley Interactive Map
+# Metroid Prime 4: Beyond Routing Tool

 A lightweight, mobile-first interactive map for tracking collectibles in Metroid Prime 4: Beyond.
 Built to work well on desktop and mobile with touch-friendly controls and an in-browser routing tool.